huhong789/shortcut/README.md

     # You'll also only need to do the 2nd compile if you had to do a make modules_install
     sudo ./compile
     sudo reboot

+**[HH]** there are some errors during `./compile`.
+I have to disable the check of return values to force it compile extra tools. there are more errors during the compilation of extra tools, but it seems these errors do not matter.

 NOTE: The compile script will also build your "test" tools.